 According to the FDA, taking grapefruit while on drugs with grapefruit warnings may increase the concentration of these drugs in your bloodstream, leading to an overdose or severe side effects.

-Turns out, chemicals in the grapefruit effect CYP3A4 the same way CBD does.
+It turns out, chemicals in the grapefruit affect CYP3A4 the same way CBD does.

 Here are some of the common medications with a grapefruit warning: